How Long Do ACH Transfers Take? The Dirty Secrets on How ACH Works.

 More often than not, companies reimburse employee expenses through a system called Automated Clearing House (ACH).
 ACH transfers traditionally take four or five business days to go through, although same-day ACH transfers are becoming increasingly common too.

 This article helps you walk through the intricacies of ACH to shed some light on how long ACH transfers take.

 What is an Automated Clearing House (ACH) payment?

-If you aren’t quite sure what ACH payments are, you can think of the direct deposit for your payroll or using a service like PayPal to send money to someone from your bank account.
+If you aren’t quite sure what ACH payments are (also known as ACH transfers), you can think of the direct deposit for your payroll or using a service like PayPal to send money to someone from your bank account.
 It’s how you transfer money from one bank account to another without writing a check.
-The system was created in the 1970’s and was meant to help alleviate the number of paper checks a bank needed to process each day.
+The ACH system was created in the 1970s to alleviate the number of paper checks a bank needed to process each day.

-Walking through an use case for ACH, an example would be if ABC Corp wanted to reimburse its employee Sarah a $100.
-ABC Corp uses Silicon Valley Bank for a corporate bank account and Abacus to manage reimbursements, and Sarah uses a local credit union.
+ABC Corp wants to reimburse its employee Sarah $100.
+ABC Corp uses Silicon Valley Bank for a corporate bank account and the Abacus platform to manage reimbursements; Sarah uses a local credit union.

-- ABC Corp approves an $100 expense in Abacus for Sarah.
+- ABC Corp approves the $100 expense in Abacus for Sarah.

-- Abacus uses their bank, Wells Fargo, to send instructions to debit $100 from ABC Corp’s Silicon Valley Bank account.
+- Abacus uses its bank, Wells Fargo, to send instructions to debit $100 from ABC Corp’s Silicon Valley Bank account.